What now for USMNT star Dest at Barcelona after January transfer stalemate?

 But that remains the biggest question that Dest needs to answer going forward: can he do it defensively?
 Everyone knows he can attack, can dribble, can cross and can shoot, but does he have the discipline to do the work at both ends of the field?

-The answer to that question will be what determines whether or not Dest can become a fixture for Barcelon, or for any other club at the elite level and put himself among those who are deemed world class
+The answer to that question will be what determines whether or not Dest can become a fixture for Barcelona, or for any other club at the elite level and put himself among those who are deemed world class.

 If Dest wants to get anywhere near the peak level of his new team-mate Dani Alves, he will have to prove to Xavi that he is more than just an attacker.
 And his national team manager, Berhalter, is backing him to do exactly that.